Logo

 What Are HOA Liens?

-An HOA lien is a legal claim placed on a property due to unpaid assessments or fees owed to the HOA.
-Once recorded with the county, it serves as a public notice to potential buyers and lenders that the property has outstanding debts.
+An HOA lien is a legal claim placed on a property due to delinquent assessments (and certain related charges permitted by statute) owed to the HOA.
+Once recorded with the county, it serves as a public notice to potential buyers and lenders that the property has outstanding claimed debts.

 How Liens Are Imposed